lacchain/david19-taskforce/Smart Contract Documentation.md

 * exp: the timestamp in milliseconds when the credential expires.
 For example: 124000
 * sex: the Sex enum which is detailed above.
 * age: age of the citizen.
 For example 35
 * ubigeo: This field is composed for 4 parts.
-The first part is to indicate the country, using [UNCECE](https://www.unece.org/cefact/locode/welcome.html) to describe the country with 3 letters.
-The second part describes the state of the country.
-The third part describes the city of the state, using [UNCECE](https://www.unece.org/cefact/locode/welcome.html) codes and the last part to describe a neighborhood.
+The first part is to indicate the country, using [UNCECE](https://www.unece.org/cefact/locode/service/location.html) to describe the country with 2 letters.
+The second part describes the state or region of the country.
+The third part describes the city of the state, using [UNCECE](https://www.unece.org/cefact/locode/service/location.html) codes and the last part to describe a neighborhood.
 All parts separated by ':'.

-    For example to describe the neighborhood Lince located in Lima-Peru, it will be PER:LIMA:LIMA:LINCE
+    For example to describe the neighborhood Lince located in Lima-Peru, it will be PE:LIMA:LIM:LINCE
 * zipcode: Field to know more precisely the location of a citizen.

     For example a zipcode can be 15073 to determine my location